 JD received her Master’s from the Asian Studies Department at the University of Texas at Austin, where she researched video game environments and in-game spaces, gender, Japanese games, and memory.
 She holds a Bachelor’s degree in both Religious Studies and Psychology from the University of North Carolina at Greensboro (UNCG).
 At UNCG she was an ethnographer for Dr. Gregory Grieve‘s Cardean Virtual Research Team, which led to the publication of a book on Buddhist communities within online virtual realities.

-Other popular JD activities are learning the banjo, hanging out with her lumpy old dog, and hooking herself up to a coffee i.v..
-She had eaten about 28,477 meals in her lifetime (give or take a few) at the time of this page’s publication.
+Other popular JD activities are learning to play old-time banjo, hanging out with her lumpy old dog, and hooking herself up to a coffee i.v..

 In addition to this website, other ghostly digital versions of JD exist on Twitter, LinkedIn, Instagram, and Academia.edu.
 She also has a tinyletter, which is what all the cool kids are doing these days.

 The trio of images on the homepage, Gaming Broad(ly)’s logo, and Gaming Broad(cast)’s logo, were all made by Kyle Armstrong.
 Basically if you see an image and go “darnit that’s neat”, he probably made it.
 Except for the “This Week in Pink” header (that’s all JD).